A Canadian business consulting company hired Elinext to build employee skill assessment software.

 We ensured the quality mainly through manual tests, using the JUnit Java library along with the Apache Maven build tool.

-ResultWe have helped the client develop a system that gathers, processes and analyzes answers to examination questionnaires.
-Each question corresponds to a specific business-standard component, which allows companies to assess their employees’ specific competences.
+ResultWe have helped the client develop a system that gathers, processes, and analyzes answers to examination questionnaires.
+Each question corresponds to a specific business-standard component, which allows companies to assess their employees’ specific competencies.
 Managers can assign priority to each question, and correct answers to high-priority questions will contribute more to the final score.